mattkanuch/repo/C/README.md

 Collection of simple college assignments 2018-2019 programmed in C

-**hangman.c** - simple game of guessing a random word - based on hangman
+**hangman** - simple game of guessing a random word - based on hangman

 **DOOM.c** - simple 2D game, moving through maze and killing enemies